TouaregWarrior/MMM-HolidayCountdown/README.md

 # MMM-HolidayCountdown

 A [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror) module that tracks the number of days until your next schedule trip.
 You can put as many trips in as you like but it will only show a day countdown for the soonest 4.
-A trip will dissaper from the display once it is past, it will be replaced with the next trip.
+A trip will disappear from the display once it is past, it will be replaced with the next trip.

 ![screenshot](MMM-HolidayCountdown.png)